swiftlang/swift/docs/ABI.rst

   generic-parameter ::= protocol-list '_'
   protocol-list ::= protocol*
   protocol ::= substitution
-  protocol ::= entity
+  protocol ::= declaration-name

 <protocol-list> is unambiguous because protocols are always top-level,
-and so the structure is quite simple.
+so the structure is quite simple.

 ::